-The Coronavirus (Covid-19) outbreak has changed hugely how we do things in Portmarnock GP Clinic.
+The Coronavirus (Covid-19) outbreak has changed how we do things in Portmarnock GP Clinic & we have adapted our practice to continue looking after you.

 Services we are currently offering: